sookoothaii/llm-security-firewall/detectors/code_intent_service/README.md

 python test_block_rate.py
 ```

+## Integration with LLM Security Firewall

+This service is part of the LLM Security Firewall microservices architecture:

+- **Code Intent Service (Port 8000):** This service - specialized code intent detection
+- **Orchestrator Service (Port 8001):** Routes requests, aggregates detector results, manages self-learning
+- **Persuasion Detector (Port 8002):** Detects persuasion and manipulation attempts
+- **Content Safety Detector (Port 8003):** Content safety and policy enforcement
+- **Learning Monitor Service (Port 8004, optional):** Advanced monitoring dashboard

+### Self-Learning Integration

+The service integrates with the Orchestrator's self-learning system:

+1. **False Negative Submission:** When a false negative is detected, submit feedback via `/api/v1/feedback/submit`
+2. **Automatic Learning:** The Orchestrator (Port 8001) collects feedback and optimizes detection policies
+3. **Policy Updates:** Detection thresholds and strategies are automatically adjusted based on feedback

+### Shared Components

+The service uses shared components from `detectors/shared/`:
+- Shared domain models (RiskScore, DetectionResult)
+- Shared API middleware (LoggingMiddleware, ErrorHandlerMiddleware)
+- Shared infrastructure patterns (BaseCompositionRoot)

 ## Relationship to Parent Project

 This module originated from the LLM Security Firewall as a specialized subsystem for detecting malicious code execution intents.
 While it shares architectural principles (hexagonal design, protocol-based adapters), it focuses specifically on code intent detection rather than general LLM security.

-The module maintains compatibility with the parent project's architecture patterns but operates as an independent service.
+The module maintains compatibility with the parent project's architecture patterns but operates as an independent service that can be integrated into the larger firewall ecosystem.

 ## Future Evolution